 There is no choice history, nothing personalized for you, nothing beyond a price list.

-So let’s say you successfully sift through 250+ plans from 64+ companies, all fighting for that top position on pricing.
-You find a provider that suits your needs and you sign up.
+So let’s say you successfully sift through hundreds of plans from dozens of electricity companies, all fighting for that top position on pricing.
+You find a provider that suits your needs, and you sign up.
 Now what?
 You’re on your own.
-The State site is done with you.
+The state site is done with you.

-You’re linked off and there is no record of what you chose, how much you paid, or evidence of the plans agreements that were posted at the time of your signup.
-You get to start all over at the provider website by entering your zip code yet again, navigating another confusing pricing structure, and try to find that same plan you signed up for.
+You’re linked off, and there is no record of what you chose, how much you paid, or evidence of the plans agreements posted at the time of your signup.
+You get to start all over at the provider website by entering your zip code again, navigating another confusing pricing structure, and trying to find the same plan you signed up for.

-This would be like shopping on expedia.com, finding your flight, choosing to buy it, and then having to start the entire process all over again at the airline site, hoping that your flight is still there and that the pricing is still the same.
+This would be like shopping on expedia.com, finding your flight, choosing to buy it, and then starting the entire process again at the airline site, hoping that your flight is still there and that the pricing is still the same.

 No screening, poor report card

-You’re probably interested in what others have to say – both good and bad, not just a generic “star” rating without any details, right?
+You’re probably interested in what others say – both good and bad, not just a generic “star” rating without any details, right?
 It’s important to research these numerous power companies from multiple angles.
-Yelp, the Better Business Bureau, Verified customer reviews… all of these can help you better assess what you’re signing up for.
+Yelp, the Better Business Bureau, verified customer reviews… all of these can help you better assess what you’re signing up for.

 Overcoming these pitfalls is a click away